DLR-SC/tigl/doc/tiglviewer.md

   * Compute and export a trimmed aircraft configuration
   * Compute discrete points on wings/fuselages using TiGL functions

+@section navigation Navigation in the 3D view

+@image html images/tiglviewer-navigation.png
+@image latex images/tiglviewer-navigation.pdf  "The navigation panel" width=9cm

+@section shortcuts Keyboard shortcuts

-@section settings The Settings Dialog
+@section settings The Settings

 The settings dialog allows some customization of the visualization of objects and the export of meshes.
 It is opened by clicking on File -> Settings.